Skycoder42/repkg/README.md

 ```
 `package` is the AUR package that should be rebuild, when one of the given `dependencies` is updated to a newer versions.
 You can also create rules directly by creating a rule file in `~/.config/repkg/rules`, with the package name beeing the filename (i.e. `package.rule`) and the content beeing the dependencies, space seperated.

+For system admins, when running this command as root, the rules are instead written to `/etc/repkg/rules`.
+For repkg prior to version `1.3.0` this will overwrite the rules created by installed packages.
+But since `1.3.0` packages should place their rules in `/etc/repkg/rules/system` to prevent such conflicts.

 When updating packages via pacman (or any frontend), rebuilds are automatically detected.
 You will see a message with all packages that need rebuilds at the end.
 You can also run
 ```
 repkg list detail
 ```